adfresca/sdk-ios/README.md

 ### Cross Promotion Configuration

-Using Incentivized CPI & CPA Campaign, your users in 'Media App' can get an incentive item when they install 'Adverting App' from the campaigns.
+When using Incentivized CPI & CPA Campaigns, your users in 'Media App' can get an incentive item when they install 'Adverting App' from the campaigns.

-- Medial App: the media app which displays the promotion image and gives an incentive item to users
+- Medial App: The media app which displays the promotion image and gives an incentive item to users.
-- AdvertisingApp: the promotion app which is displayed with an image in the media app's screen.
+- AdvertisingApp: The promotion app which is displayed with an image in the media app's screen.

-For more details of Incentivized campaigns and configuration guide in dashboard, please refer to ['Understanding Cross-promotion (Korean)'](https://adfresca.zendesk.com/entries/22033960) guide.
+For more details on incentivized campaigns and configuration guide in our dashboard, please refer to ['Understanding Cross-promotion (Korean)'](https://adfresca.zendesk.com/entries/22033960) guide.

-To integrate SDK with this feature, you should have URL Schema value for the adverting app and implement codes to give an incentive item to users in the media app.
+To integrate our SDK with this feature, you should have URL Schema value for the adverting app and implement codes to give an incentive item to users in the media app.

 #### Configuration for Advertising App.: